 We've joined forces with Lexxic, an occupational psychology consultancy, to help you support neurodiversity and inclusion at work.

 In this video series, we help you to gain a better understanding of neurodiversity.
-Explore common workplace challenges experienced by four neurominority groups.
+Explore common workplace challenges experienced by those with dyslexia, dyspraxia, autism & ADHD.
 Gain expert advice on how to help neurodivergent employees overcome these.

 In today’s world, offices are becoming increasingly digital.
 In fact, 95% of organizations agree that a digital workplace is important.
 With technology having an important role, there's a need to think about digital inclusion in the workplace.